dfoddav2/austrian-flood-monitor/README.md

 │   └── README.md
 ├── start-all.bat/.sh
-│   └── Scripts to run the whole application with one line ├── docker-compose.yaml
-│    └── Starting up and seeding the database
-└── README.md (<- Yes, you are reading me at the moment)
+│   └── Scripts to run the whole application with one line └── README.md (<- Yes, you are reading me at the moment)
 ```